MaurizioBrioschi/jetForm/README.md

 ============

 Unzip the package into your root directory.
-Now you have a directory tree like this:
-    - conf
-    - creation
-    - form
-    - lib
-    include.php

-Create two directory and set apache user like owner:
+Create two directory and set apache user like owner: "logs" and "data"
-    - logs
-    - data

-Set apache user like owner also to the directory form and all files inside, for example if you use linux debian:
-    chown -Rf www-data:www-data form
+Set apache user like owner also to the directory form and all files inside, for example if you use linux debian: chown -Rf www-data:www-data form

 CONFIGURATION